Academic Probation

 Academic Advisor.
 Once on probation, students are limited to a maximum

-course load of 12 credit hours (up to 4 classes) every semester.
-The registration hold may be waived by the assigned advisor if midterm grades show “C” or higher in all enrolled courses each semester.
+course load of 12-13 credit hours (up to 4 classes) every semester.
+The assigned advisor may waive the registration hold if midterm grades show “C” or higher in all enrolled courses each semester.
+Only grades visible in the Banner system or progress reports submitted by your instructor(s) will count as official to have your hold waived.

 1. Complete the Back on Track Canvas Course